Psychosexual disorder

 Psychosexual disorder is a sexual problem that is psychological, rather than physiological in origin.
 "Psychosexual disorder" was a term used in Freudian psychology.
-The term of psychosexual disorder (Turkish: Psikoseksüel bozukluk) used by the TAF for homosexuality as a reason to ban the LGBT people from military service.
+The term "psychosexual disorder" (Turkish: Psikoseksüel bozukluk) has been used by the TAF for homosexuality as a reason to ban the LGBT people from military service.

 Paraphilias

 Paraphilias are generally defined as psychosexual disorders in which significant distress or an impairment in a domain of functioning results from recurrent intense sexual urges, fantasies or behaviors generally involving an unusual object, activity, or situation.
 An alternative definition is given by the DSM-5 which labels them as sexual; attractions to objects, situations or people that deviate from the desires and sexual behaviors that are considered to be socially acceptable.
 Examples of these paraphilias would include fetishism, sexual masochism and sadism and more.

 Fetishism and transvestic fetishism

 Fetishism is a disorder that is characterized by a sexual fixation, fantasies or behaviors toward an inanimate object, these objects frequently are articles of clothing.
 It is only through this object which the individual can achieve sexual gratification.
 It is not rare that an individual will rub or smell the object.
 This disorder is more common in males and it is not understood why.

 Transvestic fetishism also commonly known as transvestism, is a diagnoses found in the DSM.
 There are four factors that revolve around this syndrome.
-These include cross-dressing, being associated with sexual arousal, in a biological male, and the person has to a heterosexual male.
+These include cross-dressing, being associated with sexual arousal, in a biological male, and the person has to be a heterosexual male.